 5.4 Elections and Term of Office.
-The members shall elect Directors and the officers.
+The members shall elect Directors and the Secretary/Treasurer.

-184.108.40.206 A Director elected to serve a term of less than three years shall be eligible for election to two consecutive three-year terms upon the expiration of the shorter term to which he or she was elected.
+126.96.36.199 A Secretary/Treasurer or a Director elected to serve a term of less than three years shall be eligible for election to two consecutive three-year terms upon the expiration of the shorter term to which they were elected.

 5.5 Vacancies.
 Vacancies on the Board of Directors caused by any reason shall be filled by a vote of the majority of the remaining Directors, even though they may constitute less than a quorum; and each person so elected shall serve as a Director until a successor is elected by the members at their next annual or special meeting.

 5.6 Resignation.
 A Director may resign at any time by mailing or personally delivering written notice to any officer of the Corporation.
 The resignation is effective without acceptance when the notice is delivered, unless a later effective time is specified in the notice.
 No resignation may be effective prior to the time such notice is given.

 5.7 Removal of Directors.
 Any one or more of the Directors may be removed by either a vote of the members or by a vote of the remaining Directors.

 5.7.1 Removal by the members may be with cause and shall be by affirmative vote of the majority of the members present at either the annual meeting or at a special meeting called for the purpose of removal.